sematic-ai/sematic/docs/future-algebra.md

-As described in [Sematic Functions](functions.md), decorating a plain Python function with `@sematic.func` makes it so calling said function returns a Future instead of the actual output of the function.
+As described in [Sematic Functions](functions.md), decorating a plain Python function with `@sematic.func` makes it a so-called ["Sematic Function"](glossary.md).
+So, calling the said function returns a Future instead of the actual output of the function.

 ## What is a Future?